 Sticking with ranking language groups by size, it is Austronesian that comes next, with 1,275 languages.

-Chinese has around 1.2 billion speakers altogether, making it the most common Asian language by far.
+Chinese has over 1.3 billion speakers altogether, making it the most common Asian language by far.
 The vast majority of them speak Mandarin Chinese, which is sometimes referred to as Northern Chinese.
 Mandarin Chinese is also the national language of Taiwan.

 China’s other dialects include: